 The European Commission has developed 25 recommendations on the ethical, legal, and social implications of genetic testing (2004).
-The commission's Group of Advisers on the Ethical Implications of Biotechnology issued a statement on Ethical Aspects of Cloning Techniques.
-Then came a statement from the group's replacement, the European Group on Ethics in Science and New Technologies (EGE): Ethical Aspects of Human Stem Cell Research and Use.
-As early as 1989, the European Parliament created a resolution on the ethical and legal problems of genetic engineering.
-Many resolutions then spoke out against human cloning, which culminated in the Resolution of 15 January 1998.
+There is a statement from the European Group on Ethics in Science and New Technologies (EGE): Ethical Aspects of Human Stem Cell Research and Use.
+The European Parliament created a resolution against human cloning 15 January 1998.
 Due to Great Britain's proposal to allow 'therapeutical cloning' (cloning with a medical aim other than reproduction), the Parliament again presented a strongly critical resolution on human cloning.
 In practice, the European Union has adopted a rather restrictive position.
 European scientists have had a voluntary moratorium on human reproductive cloning since 1999, through their organisation The European Society of Human Reproduction and Embryology (ESHRE).

 For its part, the United Nations presented a declaration on the human genome and human rights, which was further developed into UNESCO's Declaration on the Human Genome and Human Rights of 11 November 1997.